We’ve all been there… you call customer support at your cable company or phone service

 Yikes!
 The numbers are scary, but think about it.
 Have you ever witnessed a peer choose policy over the customer’s needs?
 Have you seen someone refuse to be inconvenienced to go that little extra mile to make the customer happy?
 Have you gone along with processes or procedures that you know irritate your customers without saying anything to the leadership that created those systems?
 It can be very difficult to hold a peer accountable to delivering great customer service, and even more challenging to do with a manager or leader in your organization.
 It’s no wonder that most of your employees have witnessed multiple customer service infractions without saying a word.

 This silence not only impacts the individual customer relationships that are damaged by poor service, it also serves to create a cultural norm of poor service.
 If everyone sees these infractions occurring and nobody says anything, poor service just becomes more ingrained in how things are done in your organization.

 How can you stop the spread of poor service?
-VitalSmarts offers some tips on how to have a crucial conversation with a peer or even a manager when you witness poor customer service.
+VitalSmarts offers some tips on how to have a crucial conversation state my patch with a peer or even a manager when you witness poor customer service.
 But, before your employees can use those skills, you have to create an environment where this kind of conversation can happen safely; you need to build a culture that encourages accountability.

 If customer service is truly important to you, create a time and space for these difficult conversations to happen.
-Use the “Client/Employee Feedback” time during your weekly adjustment meeting to share feedback with each other on your interactions with customers.
+Use the “Client/Employee Feedback” time during your weekly meeting to share feedback with each other on your interactions with customers.
 As a leader, it is key to publicly express gratitude for feedback that you receive on how you interact with customers.
 The team has to know that not only is it okay to bring it up when someone makes a mistake with a customer, it is appreciated and rewarded.
 After all, that is the only way to improve and retain the customers that you love!

 Photo Credit: iStock by Getty Images